 From Winter Harbor, you can also take a puffin tour with Acadia Puffin, rent kayaks or bikes from Sea Schoodic Kayak & Bike, take a lobster boat tour from Corea, take a hike at the Schoodic Bog Trail in Sullivan or the Taft Point Preserve in Gouldsboro, or check out the mansions and view from Grindstone Neck and Grindstone Point.

-Bold Coast Scenic Byway to Machias: Day 3
+Day 4-5: Bold Coast Scenic Byway to Machias

-After exploring the Schoodic Peninsula, it was time for me to continue my road trip Downeast to the town of Milbridge along the Bold Coast Scenic Byway.
+After exploring the Schoodic Peninsula, it is time to continue your road trip Downeast to the town of Milbridge along the Bold Coast Scenic Byway.
 If you didn’t have a chance to take a puffin cruise yet, you can book a tour with Robertson Sea Tours and Adventures in Milbridge.
 That was my plan, but unfortunately rough seas that day meant we had to cancel.
 Luckily I had a chance to spy some of these cute creatures on a boat cruise from Boothbay Harbor a few days earlier.

 On your way to Milbridge, be sure to stop at Darthia Farm for some homemade blueberry syrup, tomatillo salsa, and other produce and preserves.
 If you enjoy fruit wine, you can also enjoy a tasting at Maine’s oldest winery, Bartlett Maine Estate Winery.